What is Instructor II status?

 - receive strong institutional support for pay increases

-- Have taught in the same academic unit for 4 out of the last 5 years.
+- Have taught in the at WMU (for any one or combination of academic units) 4 out of the last 5 years.

 - Have taught at least 3 credits within one semester per year for 4 out of the last 5 years.